Redbu11dev/ShaguPlates-extra/README.md

 (!)
+This version is discontinued for now, new continued version is here: https://github.com/Redbu11dev/UnitPlates-wotlk/tree/main

+(!)
 Rename folder to "ShaguPlates" for now (!)

 (!)
 I do not and do not plan to support non-english locales (!)